 In this contribution we have presented a novel consensus model which has been specially designed to be applied in Web 2.0 Communities.
-Particularly, it uses fuzzy linguistic preference relations for the expression and management of experts' preferences and it has been designed to manage a large users base by means of a delegation scheme.
-This delegation scheme is based in a particular kind of trust network that simplifies the computations and the time needed to obtain the users preferences.
-Moreover, this delegation scheme also solves the intermittent contributions problem which is present in almost any online community (that is, many of the users will not continuously collaborate but will do it from time to time).
-In addition, the model allows to incorporate new experts to the consensus process, that is, the model is able to handle some of the dynamic properties that real Web Communities have.
+Particularly, it was designed to be able to manage a large users base by means of a delegation scheme based in a particular kind of trust network that simplifies the computations and the time needed to obtain the users preferences.
+Moreover, this delegation scheme also solves the intermittent contrbutions problem which is present in almost any online community (that is, many of the users will not continuosly collaborate but will do it from time to time).

+In addition, the model allows to incoporate new experts to the consensus process, that is, the model is able to handle some of the dynamic properties that real Web Communities have.